Human iPSC Derived Neuronal Cell Culture Services

 Human neuronal stem cell and induced pluripotent stem cell, iPSC, cultures are of high scientific and practical interest in drug discovery, toxicology and for future therapeutic applications.
 Human iPSC from patient are used for new in vitro disease models.

-To understand the differentiation process of these stem cell cultures into neurons is an important and complex task and an essential prerequisite for the functional characterization of test compounds in a human cellular background.These iPSC cultures can be differentiated to different neuron cell type cultures as glutamatergic, gabaergic, dopaminergic or motoneurons and others for further information see also on our stem cell technology page.
+To understand the differentiation process of these stem cell cultures into neurons is an important and complex task and an essential prerequisite for the functional characterization of test compounds in a human cellular background.These iPSC cultures can be differentiated to different neuron cell type cultures as glutamatergic, gabaergic, dopaminergic or motoneurons and others for further information see also on our stem cells technology page.

 Functional and Phenotypic Screening With Human iPSC derived Neuronal Cell Cultures